mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 This is an opt-in feature, disabled by default, that can be enabled by setting to true a configuration flag named `manual_confirmation`.

 When the grin wallet receive a request to build a transaction synchronously, the grin wallet will check for the `manual_confirmation` flag to determine if the manual confirmation feature is on, if it is, the receiver's wallet will not automatically add the `Signature Data` if the receiver to the returned slatepack.
 The receiver could now accept the incomming request and add the `Signature Data`.
 After manually accepting the transaction using the UI, the wallet will add the receiver's Signature Data and then it will try to share the partial signed slate with the sender via the Tor network, if the sender wallet is not recheable, the wallet will display the partially signed slatepack to the receiver [2].

+Although this is an optional feature, its use should be encouraged.

 ### Singing the transaction offer